 - Student Internships – Undergraduate and graduate

-- AHEC Scholars – is a two year, advanced-learning program which prepares health profession students to be leaders in their field.
+- AHEC Scholars – A two year, advanced-learning program which prepares health profession students to be leaders in their field.
 Throughout the program, students collaborate across health disciplines and geographic regions as they prepare to practice in the ever evolving healthcare field.
 This is a national program conducted by all AHECs and funded by the Health Resources Services Administration.

 - Bridging the Gap Medical Interpreter Training Program – A 40-hour course offered several times a year that prepares students to provide medical interpreting services.